dtcenter/METplotpy/docs/Contributors_Guide/user_doc.rst

   If there is a yellow circle, the build is not yet finished.

   b.
-  If there is a green check, the task completed successfully
+  If there is a green check, the task completed successfully.

   c.
   If there is a red “x”, the task did not build correctly.